NoviceQiang/four/readme.txt

 this is a txt file in window10 hhhhhhh

-will i want to delete this linasldkfjlasdjflasdjflasjdklfjle
+will i want to delete this linasldkfjlasdjflasdjflasjdklfjle\

+will what else......